lhupfeldt/jenkinsflow/INSTALL.md

    The value given to JENKINSFLOW_MOCK_API is the time time speedup for the mocked tests.
 If you have a reasonably fast computer, try 2000.
    If you get FlowTimeoutException try a lower value.
+   If you get "<job> is expected to be running, but state is IDLE" try a lower value.

    # Load test jobs into Jenkins and execute them
    JENKINS_URL=<your Jenkins> python ./test/tests.py
    # Or if you are using Hudson
    HUDSON_URL=<your Hudson> python ./test/tests.py

+   To enable the use of xdist to run tests (not mocked) in parallel set JENKINSFLOW_SKIP_JOB_DELETE=true.
+You should have 32 executors for this.

    Important:
    Jenkins is default configured with only two executors on master.
 To avoid timeouts in the test cases this must be raised to at least 8.